 Camp Director, Assistant Men's Coach - Creighton University

-Torres claimed the National Assistant Coach of the Year honor from the National Soccer Coaches Association of America in January 2012.
-He was also named the NSCAA Great Lakes Region Assistant Coach of the Year recognition after the 2015 season, his third regional honor in five years (2011, 2012).
+Torres claimed the National Assistant Coach of the Year honor from the National Soccer Coaches Association of America in January 2015.
+He was also named the NSCAA Great Lakes Region Assistant Coach of the Year recognition after the 2011 and 2012 seasons.

 A member of the 2014 BIG EAST Co-Coaching Staff of the Year, Torres helped lead the Bluejays to the nation’s best winning percentage at 16-3-3 (.795).
-Creighton won its first BIG EAST regular season title with a 7-1-1 mark in just the second year in the conference.
-The Bluejays advanced to their third NCAA quarterfinal appearance in the last four seasons.
+Creighton won its first BIG EAST regular season title with a 7-1-1 mark in just the second year in the conference and advanced to its third NCAA quarterfinal appearance in four seasons.
 Three CU players earned spots on NSCAA All-America squads and four earned unanimous All-BIG EAST selections and two major awards.

 In 2013, he aided the Jays through their inaugural season in the BIG EAST Conference and a tough non-conference slate.
 Creighton finished the season with a 9-9-2 overall record and a 4-4-1 mark in league play.
 Seven Bluejays claimed spots on 2013 All-BIG EAST Teams.
 Eric Miller and Zach Barnes claimed NSCAA All-Great Lakes Region honors and later were drafted in the 2014 MLS SuperDraft.